 - 1x on additional eligible purchases

-The rate is also poor on purchasing gift cards, donating them to charities, or transferring them to low-value partners.
+The rate is also poor for purchasing gift cards, donating them to charities, or transferring them to low-value partners.

 British Airways offers a ratio of 1 to 1 for its Avios program and has regular transfer bonuses.